 - Patient Travel Referral connects families to medical transportation (air or ground) for children who need to see out-of-area specialists.

 Local Chapters of National Organizations

-There are many national service or charitable organizations that give help in local communities or cities through smaller clubs or chapters.
+There are many national service or charitable organizations that help in local communities or cities.
+They have smaller clubs or chapters.
 Each local area manages its own programs, grants, and gifts.
-We recommend that you call or email them directly—or visit their website – to see if they can help you.
-In the links listed below, you can search for these local chapters.
+We recommend that you call or email them directly—or visit their websites—to see if they can help.
+Use the links listed below to search for chapters in your area.

-- Easter Seals offers a variety of services to children who have disabilities or special health-care needs.
+- Easter Seals has a variety of services for children who have disabilities or special health-care needs.